Published on November 26, 2025

 The most important thing to remember is that timing is everything.
 There’s a key window of time when you can buy any Medigap policy sold in your state without having to answer a single health question.
 Missing this window can make it more difficult or expensive to get a plan later on.
 We’ll walk through the requirements for those turning 65 and for those who are younger, so you can feel confident about your next steps.

-Meeting Age and Enrollment Requirements
+Understanding Age and Enrollment Rules

 To purchase a Medigap plan, you first need to be enrolled in Original Medicare, which means you have both Part A (hospital insurance) and Part B (medical insurance).
 The best time to buy your policy is during your 6-month Medigap Open Enrollment Period.
 This period automatically starts on the first day of the month you turn 65 and are enrolled in Part B. Think of this as your golden ticket—during these six months, an insurance company cannot use your health history to deny you a policy or charge you more.
 You have guaranteed issue rights to buy any plan available in your area.